Children's Studies

 • Early interventionist

-Completion of a high school (or equivalent) degree is required for admission to EWU.
-Students considering a major in Children Studies are required to take two years of a single foreign language in high school, or one year of a single college-level foreign language.
+To enroll at EWU, students must complete a high school diploma or equivalent.
+Students planning to major in Children’s Studies are also required to take two years of a single foreign language in high school, or one year of a college-level foreign language.